gajus/lightship/README.md

  * @property detectKubernetes Run Lightship in local mode when Kubernetes is not detected.
 Default: true.
  * @property gracefulShutdownTimeout A number of milliseconds before forcefull termination if process does not gracefully exit.
 The timer starts when `lightship.shutdown()` is called.
 This includes the time allowed to live beacons.
 Default: 60000.
  * @property port The port on which the Lightship service listens.
 This port must be different than your main service port, if any.
 The default port is 9000.
+ * @property shutdownDelay Delays the shutdown handler by X milliseconds.
+This value should match `readinessProbe.periodSeconds`.
+Default 5000.
  * @property shutdownHandlerTimeout A number of milliseconds before forcefull termination if shutdown handlers do not complete.
 The timer starts when the first shutdown handler is called.
 Default: 5000.
  * @property signals An a array of [signal events]{@link https://nodejs.org/api/process.html#process_signal_events}.
 Default: [SIGTERM].
  * @property terminate Method used to terminate Node.js process.
 Default: `() => { process.exit(1) };`.